cloud-gov/federalist.18f.gov/pages/for-federalist-developers/cloud-gov-setup.md

 federalist-builder has 2 user provided services that must be created before deploying in order for the app to work.

-The first is named `federalist-production-sqs-creds` or `federalist-development-sqs-creds` depending on the environment.
+The first is named `federalist-production-sqs-creds` or `federalist-staging-sqs-creds` depending on the environment.
 This user provided service should be created with the following values:

 ```yaml
 access_key: <AWS ACCESS KEY FOR SQS QUEUE>